samclane/lifx-mycroft/README.md

 Allows users to interact with the LIFX-brand smartbulbs on their home network through Mycroft.
 Can change power, brightness, color, and color-temperature of individual Lights and predefined Groups.

 ## Installation
-This skill is currently in the skill acceptance process.
-In order to install, use Mycroft Skill Manager (msm):
+This skills has been accepted into the Mycroft Repository.
+Alternatively you can install manually using:

 `msm install https://github.com/samclane/lifx-mycroft.git`